glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 Click the `Move to Hitman` button.

-Move 47 out of the guard's vision by selecting him and dragging him away using the gizmo.
+Move 47 out of the guard's vision by selecting him and dragging 47 away using the gizmo.

 Throw a coin to lure the guard.

 ![walk_on_chair.jpg](resources/walk_on_chair.jpg)

+He's walking on the couch.
 That's not very polite!

-Let's take a look at the original New York navp and see why this is happening.
+Let's take a look at the original New York NAVP and see why this is happening.

 First we need to extract the original NAVP and AIRG.